Housing First: Definition

-Housing First for the chronically homeless is premised on the notion that housing is a basic human right, and so should not be denied to anyone, even if they are abusing alcohol or other substances.
+Housing First for the chronically homeless is premised on the notion that housing is a basic human right, and so should not be denied to anyone, even if they are using alcohol or other substances.
 The Housing First model, thus, is philosophically in contrast to models that require the homeless to abjure substance-abuse and seek treatment in exchange for housing.

 Housing First, when supported by the United States Department of Housing and Urban Development, does not only provide housing.
 The model, used by nonprofit agencies throughout America, also provides wraparound case management services to the tenants.
 This case management provides stability for homeless individuals, which increases their success.
 It allows for accountability and promotes self-sufficiency.
 The housing provided through government supported Housing First programs is permanent and "affordable," meaning that tenants pay 30% of their income towards rent.
 Housing First, as pioneered by Pathways to Housing, targets individuals with disabilities.
 This housing is supported through two HUD programs.
 They are the Supportive Housing Program and the Shelter Plus Care Program.
+The Housing First approach has also been tailored by housing agencies to meet the needs of survivors of domestic violence who are experiencing homelessness.